actualbudget/docs/docs/contributing/writing-docs.md

 There are many software packages available to help you take screenshots.
 Both Windows and Mac systems come with some rudimentary tools for this (like [Windows Snipping Tool](https://support.microsoft.com/en-us/windows/use-snipping-tool-to-capture-screenshots-00246869-1843-655f-f220-97299b865f6b) or in [MacOS](https://support.apple.com/en-us/102646)).
 For various Linuxes, [this Fosspost.com article](https://fosspost.org/take-screenshot-linux) can be consulted.

-Some of the mentioned tools will let you annotate your screenshots, others will not.
+Some of the mentioned tools will let you annotate screenshots, others will not.

-If you are serious about your screenshots (and outside helping out with the Actual documentation), you might want to consider tools created explicitly for taking screenshots and having good annotation support.
+If you are serious about your screenshots (and also outside helping out with the Actual documentation), you might want to consider tools created explicitly for taking screenshots and having good annotation support.
 This list is not an endorsement from the Actual Budget project team but is meant as a starting point for such tools.

 **For Windows and Mac**: